-Last-mile delivery has always been a burning problem for players in the logistics industry.
+Last-mile drone delivery companies have always been a burning problem for players in the logistics industry.
 Added to that, rising consumer expectation hasn’t helped the cause.
-Consumers demand one-day or same-day shipping which can be logistically impossible or economically unviable.
+Consumers’ demand one-day or same-day shipping which can be logistically impossible or economically unviable.
 Even major logistics companies only offer few items to be shipped within a day.
-Furthermore, delivering goods […]
+Furthermore, […]

 Amazon Prime Air